NodeBE4/opinion/_posts/2022-06-06-EnclavedMicrostate.md

 Now, for some the notion of the Qing as a Manchu state is essentially uncontroversial.
 Peter Perdue, for instance, comfortably regards the Manchus as the ruling population of the Qing by virtue of the Manchu identity of the imperial clan.
 I am not about to declare this perspective as inherently invalid, not least because I myself hold to a version of it, but I will stress that there is an alternative perspective to take.
 Pamela Crossley, whom I have mentioned above, has consistently argued that we ought not to see the Qing emperors, and by extension the Qing state as an abstracted entity, as having any kind of ethnic or cultural identity, but instead as amorphously adapting to individual contexts.
 The Qing emperors were of Manchu patrilineal descent, but their often simultaneous mobilisation of contextually-specific languages of power (Son of Heaven to the Han, Great Khan to the Mongols, etc.) shows that they were ultimately 'culturally null' as rulers.
 By extension, then, the Qing state was not a Manchu state, in that the Qing existed above and beyond the Manchu ethnic or cultural group.
 Now, the contention would be that the Manchus were a privileged group within the empire and/or that they served as an elite functionary caste in both civil and military capacities, and so we should see the Qing state as prioritising Manchu interests nevertheless.
 I would agree that this is also a valid take, but it is complicated by the role the Qing state itself had in creating and reifying Manchu identity, not unlike (indeed, in Crossley's view, essentially synonymous with) how the Qing attempted to reify ideal notions of Mongol, Tibetan, and Han identities.

-But if it was the Qing court, and not the Manchus acting collectively, that promulgated these idealised identities, Manchu and non-Manchu alike, then were Manchus equally colonial subjects of that imperial court?
+After all, if it was the Qing court, and not the Manchus acting collectively, that promulgated these idealised identities, Manchu and non-Manchu alike, then were Manchus equally colonial subjects of that imperial court?
 My view would be no, in that the Qing court was an institution and not a polity, but if your definition of colonialism differs then you may well say otherwise.
-Yet it would then become problematic to speak of 'Qing colonialism', and so I'd also note that the Manchus being themselves a colonised population would not prevent them from being a coloniser population at the same time (and ditto for the Han): if we want to return to the British Empire here, we can bring up the role of Scots and Irish in colonial warfare and administration, or of the complicated place of Indian soldiers in British service in other colonial contexts such as Afghanistan.
+Yet it would then become problematic to speak of 'Qing colonialism', and so I'd also note that the Manchus being themselves a colonised population would not prevent them from being instrumentalised by the Qing as a coloniser population in China at the same time, just as the Han were instrumentalised as colonisers on the frontiers: if we want to return to the British Empire here, we can bring up the role of Scots and Irish in colonial warfare and administration, or of the complicated place of Indian soldiers in British service in other colonial contexts such as Afghanistan.
 But there is perhaps a subtle difference between 'colonialism in a way that benefits the Manchus' and 'Manchu colonialism', which I hope has been highlighted by the above discussion.

 Even if we accept the conceit that the Banners were not only an elite group but the ruling population of the empire, we run into the problem that 'Manchus' and 'Banner people' were not necessarily the same thing, although the two came to be colloquially conflated in time.
 The Banners, as originally conceived, were an extremely multiethnic entity, encompassing a *wide* variety of populations.
 The simple tripartite division into Manchu, Mongolian, and Hanjun Banners obscures a number of ethnic sub-units within the Banners, including Koreans, 'post-conquest Han', Khorchins (defined as distinct from Mongols within the Banners), non-Manchu Tungusic tribes, even some Russians.
 Although *all* Banner people came to be identified as Manchus in time (indeed, the modern requirement for claiming Manchu ethnic status is simply to prove ancestry within the Banners), the exact point at which the the Banners as a functional caste morphed into the Manchus as an ethnic group – and whether there was in fact a phase during which the Banners stopped being purely a functional caste but were not a purely Manchu institution either – has been a question left unresolved for literal decades at this point.